Accounting Resources for People of Color

 Why did you decide to become an accountant?

-What was the deciding factor in selecting your specific program and specific school?
+What was the deciding factor in selecting your specific program and school?

 Did your school's approach to diversity have any bearing on your decision?